Diversity, Equity & Inclusion

 Equity and Inclusion Programs

-The College of Allied Health Sciences partners with the other Academic Health Center colleges in carrying out a variety of interprofessional programs to improve the knowledge and cultural awareness of our students, faculty and students.
+The College of Allied Health Sciences partners with the other Academic Health Center colleges in carrying out various interprofessional programs to improve the knowledge and cultural awareness of our students, faculty, and students.

-CAHS students particpate in Bearcat Buddies, a service opportunity where they are paired with a Cincinnati Public Schools' student to help them achieve academic success
+CAHS students participate in a University-wide program, Bearcat Buddies, a service opportunity where they are paired with a Cincinnati Public Schools student to help them succeed academically.

-The Diversity, Equity and Inclusion Council’s is made up of group of individuals representing faculty, staff, students, alumni and community stakeholders who are champions for issues of equity, diversity and inclusion.
+The Diversity, Equity, and Inclusion Committee is made up of a group of individuals representing faculty, staff, students, alumni, and community stakeholders who are champions for issues of equity, diversity, and inclusion.
 The group meets two to three times per semester and works towards establishing a culture that recognizes and lives by the value that everyone in the college (and those associated with the college) are welcomed, supported and respected.

 Funded by the College of Allied Health Sciences and Choose Ohio First programs